Beyond Density Alone: Accuracy Assessment of Atmospheric Models for Orbit Prediction from a Satellite Operator’s Perspective

 Abstract:

 For this study, we build on top of SpaceNav’s previously presented framework for predictive orbit accuracy evaluations.
 By processing GNSS tracking data for each satellite through our orbit determination (OD) pipeline over the span of multiple months—where both calm and storm conditions were observed—we generate a large dataset of definitive ephemeris data.
-Using the last definitive state at the end of each OD arc, we propagate predictive ephemerides using the solved-for drag coefficient (CD) and the most up-to-date space weather predictions available at the time (using data from the Canadian Penticton observatory, NOAA SWPC, the U.S. Air Force, and Space Environment Technologies).
+Using the latest estimated state every 12 hours, we propagate predictive ephemerides using the solved-for drag coefficient (CD) and the most up-to-date space weather predictions available at the time (using data from the Canadian Penticton observatory, NOAA SWPC, the U.S. Air Force, and Space Environment Technologies).
+Differencing the predictive orbits against the reference definitive trajectory, we generate a set of position differences (ephemeris overlaps) for the analysis period.
+These differences are presented in relative time from the epoch of each OD and can be aggregated together to obtain cumulative distribution functions of the position error at each propagation time (e.g., 6, 12, 24, 36, and 48h, representing the time range where operators typically commit to risk mitigation maneuvers).
+Statistics on the prediction errors are generated and analyzed in terms of the norm of the position differences.

 Finally, we review the contribution to the errors caused by space weather forecasts alone by propagating the orbits with both predictive and definitive space weather drivers.
 Previous work has shown that errors in the F10.7 are one of the largest contributors to orbit prediction accuracy; comparing the position difference statistics for each model using the two space weather datasets, we want to revisit these results with what is now an expanded set of atmosphere models.